cincuranet/blog/tools/firebird-db-comparer.md

 #### Versions supported

 Firebird 2.5 (any edition) is supported.
-Firebird 3.0 (any edition) is supported, but from new features only _functions_ work at the moment.
+Firebird 3.0 (any edition) is supported with exception of DDL triggers, BOOLEAN data type and identity column type.

 The library targets .NET 4.5.2 and .NET Standard 2.0.